The Canterbury Tales: Text

 The question of whether The Canterbury Tales is a finished work has not been answered to date.
 There are 84 manuscripts and four incunabula (printed before 1500) editions of the work, which is more than for any other vernacular English literary text with the exception of Prick of Conscience.
 This comparison should not be taken as evidence of the Tales popularity in the century after Chaucer's death, because, according to Derek Pearsall, it is unfair considering that Prick of Conscience had all the benefit of the "preservation of a dogmatic religious subject-matter".
 Fifty-five of these manuscripts are thought to have been originally complete, while 28 are so fragmentary that it is difficult to ascertain whether they were copied individually or as part of a set.
-The Tales vary in both minor and major ways from manuscript to manuscript; many of the minor variations are due to copyists' errors, while it is suggested that in other cases Chaucer both added to his work and revised it as it was being copied and possibly as it was being distributed.
+The Tales vary in both minor and major ways from manuscript to manuscript; many of the minor variations are due to copyists' errors, though this has not been conclusively proven, as research is divided over whether they were errors or simply copyists' own changes, additions, or deletions, while it is suggested that in other cases Chaucer both added to his work and revised it as it was being copied and possibly as it was being distributed.

 There are no manuscripts of the Canterbury Tales surviving in Chaucer's own hand.
 The two earliest known manuscripts, which both appear to have been copied by the same scribe, are MS Peniarth 392 D (called "Hengwrt"), and the Ellesmere Manuscript, a deluxe, illustrated manuscript.
-Until the 1940s, scholars tended to prefer the Ellesmere manuscript as closer to Chaucer's intentions; following John M. Manly and Edith Rickert, scholars increasingly favoured Hengwrt.
+Until the 1940s, scholars tended to prefer the Ellesmere manuscript as closer to Chaucer's intentions; following John M. Manly and Edith Rickert, scholars increasingly favored Hengwrt.
 The first version of The Canterbury Tales to be published in print was William Caxton's 1476 edition.
 It was one of the first books to be printed by Caxton, the first person in England to print books using a printing press.
 Only 10 copies of this edition are known to exist, including one held by the British Library and one held by the Folger Shakespeare Library.

 The copyist of the Hengwrt and Ellesmere manuscripts has been identified as a scrivener named Adam Pinkhurst.
 Since a poem, apparently by Chaucer, identifies his scribe as a man named "Adam", this has led to the hypothesis that the scribe who copied these two important manuscripts worked with Chaucer and knew him personally.
 This identification has been the subject of much controversy in the field of Middle English palaeography, though it is widely accepted as plausible.